 - Every department is required to post all open student employment positions on Handshake to ensure that all students have equal access/opportunity.
 This includes undergraduate and graduate student positions, Graduate Assistant positions, Internships, and Grant-Funded positions.
 Some Graduate Assistantships within Westminster Choir College are only available to students in specific degree programs are not subject this policy.
-WCC will send information to accepted students regarding the application process for these positions upon acceptance into their programs - Supervisors must contact the Student Employment Coordinator with a detailed job description including required components (Appendix D) and fill out the On-Campus Student Employment Position Information Form (Appendix B).
-Once completed, please email both the form and a full job description to Liz Pastor at epastor@rider.edu.
-A confirmation email will be sent once the job is appropriately reviewed and the position is posted live and available to students on Handshake. - At the beginning of a new semester, departments that choose to re-employ a student in the same job do not need to post the position until/unless the student resigns, graduates or is terminated.
+WCC will send information to accepted students regarding the application process for these positions upon acceptance into their programs - Supervisors must contact the Student Employment Coordinator with a detailed job description including required components (Appendix D) and fill out the Handshake Job Posting Request.
+Once completed, please email both the form and a full job description to Alyssa Larrosa at alarrosa@rider.edu.
+A confirmation email will be sent once the job is appropriately reviewed and the position is posted live and available to students on Handshake.

+• At the beginning of a new semester, departments that choose to re-employ a student in the same job do not need to post the position until/unless the student resigns, graduates or is terminated.